smseerat/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid Identity.md

 1. On the **Privileged Identity Management - Consent to PIM** blade, click **Verify my identity**.

-1. When prompted to provide additional information, click **Next**, on the **Aditional security verification** page, specify the following settings:
+1. When prompted to provide additional information, click **Next**, on the **Additional security verification** page, specify the following settings:

     - **Step 1: How should we contact you?**